 Chef Vogel - "Roast a turkey at lower temperatures, usually 325º 350º F. Intense heat can overcook the outside before the center is completely done.

-Many cooks will either start or finish the bird at high heat (400 degrees or more) to ensure a fully browned exterior and crisp skin.
+Many cooks start or finish the bird at high heat (400 degrees or more) to ensure a fully browned exterior and crisp skin.
 I prefer the latter as it is easier to gauge how much additional browning is needed toward the end of the cooking process.

 IS MY TURKEY TIRED?
-NO BUT IT NEEDS TO REST
+NO, BUT IT NEEDS TO REST

 Chef Vogel "Allow the turkey to rest for 15-30 minutes before carving.
 All roasted items should rest before being carved.
 This allows the juices to be reabsorbed into the meat.

 Chef Field - "Please make your own gravy.
 I roast the turkey on top of mirepoix (veggies: onion, celery and carrot) to start with nice, deep base flavors.
-Save some of the cooking liquid from your vegetables (starch from potato water adds to the thickening) and use chicken stock.
+Save some of the cooking liquid from your vegetables (starch from potato water adds to the thickening), and use chicken stock.

 RG - Check out my Turkey Gravy Recipe that I adapted from Cuisine.